samereberlin/LibroJS/README.md

 | booleanState | boolean | The running boolean state. |

 #### getPageIds()
-Get the pageIds array values, which contains the list of current loaded pages.
+Get the pageIds array values, which contains the list of IDs corresponding to the current loaded pages.

-**Returns:** {array} The list of IDs corresponding to the current loaded page.
+**Returns:** {array} The list of IDs corresponding to the current loaded pages.

 #### getPageElements()
-Get the pageElements object reference, which contains the key-value database (pageId: element) corresponding to the current loaded page.
+Get the pageElements object reference, which contains the key-value database (pageId: element) corresponding to the current loaded pages.

-**Returns:** {array} The key-value database (pageId: element) corresponding to the current loaded page.
+**Returns:** {array} The key-value database (pageId: element) corresponding to the current loaded pages.

 #### getDefaultPageId()
 Get the default page id string value, which must be shown in the first request to the basic URL (default value: the first body's child class page element id).